 1. Close transactions from anywhere

-2. Control your business
+2. Maintain control of your business

-3. Eliminates post-closing errors
+3. Eliminate post-closing errors

 4. Better closing experience for everyone